hashicorp/terraform-provider-azuread/docs/resources/service_principal.md

 `saml_single_sign_on` supports the following:

 * `relay_state` - (Optional) The relative URI the service provider would redirect to after completion of the single sign-on flow.

+---

+`sp_app_role` block supports the following:

+* `allowed_member_types` - (Required) Specifies whether this app role definition can be assigned to users and groups by setting to `User`, or to other applications (that are accessing this application in a standalone scenario) by setting to `Application`, or to both.
+* `description` - (Required) Description of the app role that appears when the role is being assigned and, if the role functions as an application permissions, during the consent experiences.
+* `display_name` - (Required) Display name for the app role that appears during app role assignment and in consent experiences.
+* `enabled` - (Optional) Determines if the app role is enabled.
+Defaults to `true`.
+* `id` - (Required) The unique identifier of the app role.
+Must be a valid UUID.

+-> **Tip: Generating a UUID for the `id` field** To generate a value for the `id` field in cases where the actual UUID is not important, you can use the `random_uuid` resource.
+See the [application example](https://github.com/hashicorp/terraform-provider-azuread/tree/main/examples/application) in the provider repository.

 ## Attributes Reference